 Potter Rees Dolan’s specialist team of clinical negligence solicitors is here to help you make a claim for compensation if you have suffered negligence that resulted in living with a stoma.

 The team at Potter Rees Dolan has some of the best clinical negligence solicitors ready to help you get the compensation you deserve.
-Helen Dolan, Lesley Herbertson and Gill Edwards all feature in the reputable Legal 500 and Chambers guides and are able to offer expert legal advice to those who have to live with a stoma through no fault of their own.
+Helen Dolan, Lesley Herbertson and Gill Edwards all feature in the reputable Legal 500 and Chambers guides and are able to offer expert legal advice to those who have to live with a

 If you think you may be entitled to compensation or would like to talk through the events, call us on 0800 027 2557 or get in touch by completing the contact form on this page and a member of the team will call you back at a time convenient for you.